 Swimming Caution

-The Great Smoky Mountains National Park is one of the most visited in the country, with over 11 million visitors last year alone.
-The official policy of the park is that they never encourage visitors to participate in water activities as drowning is one of the leading causes of death in the park.
+Great Smoky Mountains National Park is the most-visited national park in the country, with more than 11.5 million visitors in 2025.
+The official policy of Great Smoky Mountains National Park is that they never encourage visitors to participate in water activities as drowning is one of the leading causes of death in the park.

-There are numerous waterfalls and swimming holes in the Great Smoky Mountains and people swim and go tubing regularly throughout the summer months but it’s important to take note of the caution recommended by the National Park Service.
+There are numerous waterfalls and swimming holes, and people swim and go tubing regularly throughout the summer months.
+But it’s important to take note of the warning from the National Park Service.
 They note that flash flooding can cause serious injuries if people don’t pay attention and give specific tips on how to avoid injuries, like closely supervising children, not diving into the water, and not climbing on or near waterfalls.

 While both my children can swim, I did put a life jacket on my youngest and closely watched her older sister as she had fun tubing the rapids.
-And I made sure I was in the water with both of them when we went swimming as well as watching the weather since spotty thunderstorms had been predicted that day.
-It’s awesome to visit these swimming holes but proper precautions should always be taken for safety.
+And I made sure I was in the water with both of them when we went swimming.
+I also watched the weather since spotty thunderstorms were in the forecast that day.
+It’s awesome to visit these swimming holes, but you should always take proper precautions for safety.

 Townsend Wye